 If you have a nervous kitty, try to limit unnecessary noises and smells as far as is reasonably practicable.
 Keep the television and radio on a low volume, and encourage household members not to raise their voices.
 Prop doors open with wedges or doorstops to prevent them from slamming loudly.
 Of course, if you have young children, some noise is inevitable.
 However, if they’re old enough, explain to them that kitty doesn’t like loud noises because they scare him.

 With regards to smells, switch from highly perfumed laundry detergent to a fragrance-free type.
 Try a brand which is marketed for sensitive skin, as they are usually the least offensive.
 Purchase natural, unscented cleaning products instead of things like bleach.
 Give the scented candles, diffusers and perfumes a miss altogether.

 It’s important that all cats have a safe space into which they can retreat if they feel scared.
 This goes double for anxious cats.
 If there’s no such space available in their home, it will exacerbate their nerves further.
 If they’re allowed outdoors, they may even run away from home to escape what’s frightening them.

-You don’t need to spend a lot of money to create a safe area for your cat.
+You don’t need to spend a lot of money to create a safe area for your nervous cat.
 As long as the area is enclosed, quiet, dark and warm, your cat will appreciate it.
 Some ideas include: